Salim-Ali-94/Games/README.md

 Bugs (Snake):

-x If the player turns while the snake is off-screen, it fails to reappear on the other end of the screen until the player moves back in the direction of the wall. / Fix --> added condition to ensure all positions are rounded off to a value within the width and height of the screen
+~If the player turns while the snake is off-screen, it fails to reappear on the other end of the screen until the player moves back in the direction of the wall.~
+Fix --> added condition to ensure all positions are rounded off to a value within the width and height of the screen